 The Neubauer Lab

-The Neubauer Lab is located at the University of Veterinary Medicine Vienna, within the Unit for Medical Biochemistry in the Centre for Biological Sciences.
+The Neubauer Lab is located at the University of Veterinary Medicine Vienna, within the Unit of Medical Biochemistry in the Department of Biological Sciences and Pathobiology.

 You can find out more about our research here.